pyinstaller/pyinstaller/doc/source/Manual.rst

 O *name*
     Open the embedded archive *name* (will prompt if omitted).
+    For example when looking in a one-file executable, you can open the ``outPYZ.pyz`` archive inside it.

 U
     Go up one level (back to viewing the containing archive).